-In dealing with this argument, Mr Justice Bryan cited the leading case on whether a contract term constitutes a penalty - Cavendish Square Holding BV v Makdessi [2].
+In dealing with this argument, Mr Justice Bryan cited the leading case on whether a contract term constitutes a penalty - Cavendish Square Holding BV v Makdessi2.
 The parties agreed that the obligation to pay default compensation under clause 8.12 was a secondary one, that is, one which arose out of the defendant's failure to meet its primary obligation which was to repay the advance payments.
-The decision in Cavendish was covered in a previous WFW briefing note.
+The decision in Cavendish was covered in a previous WFW briefing note that be viewed here.